SaintFenix/Caverns-of-the-Vaal/CONTRIBUTING.md

 1. Does it fit the Setting? and add something meaningful?
 2. Is the Grammar Correct, and does the writing flow well?
 3. Does the Pull Request have appropriate formatting so it can be exported using the [Homebrewery](https://homebrewery.naturalcrit.com/)?
 Basically this means that the user has written almost all of it, and tested it in the Homebrewery for formatting, picture clipping, and general flow.
+4. If the Pull Request includes Art, or is just Art, is the artist attributed appropriately immediately under the Art.
+Written permission to use this art will also be required, unless you are the artist yourself.

 The only exceptions to these guidelines are grammar corrections, and light flow corrections via Pull Request.